-- Consequences of Failing to Meet your Due Diligence Requirements
+- Consequences of Not Meeting Due Diligence Requirements

-- Nationwide Tax Forum Videos - the videos focus on due diligence requirements for CTC/ODC and the exam process.
+- Nationwide Tax Forum Videos - the videos focus on due diligence requirements for refundable credits and head of household filing status, and the due diligence examination process.

-- Due Diligence Videos - the popular due diligence videos from the IRS Nationwide Tax Forums give examples of interview techniques for those prickly due diligence situations.
+- Due Diligence Videos - these short due diligence videos give examples of interview techniques for various situations.

-- Forms 886 help you and your client understand what documents the IRS may need to prove their claim for the EITC, the CTC, the AOTC or HOH filing status.
+- Forms 886 - these forms can help you and your client understand the documents that can help prove a claim for the EITC, CTC, ACTC, ODC, AOTC or HOH filing status.

 - Common due diligence situations - this page provides useful examples on how a preparer can handle common situations with clients.